jbakse/compform_site/content/strategy/index.md

 </div>

-This tactic is used for map generation in many rogue-lite videogames, which create random layouts of hand-designed rooms.
+This tactic is used for map generation in many rogue-lite video games, which create random layouts of hand-designed rooms.

 ### Moving the Points